 He knew what to expect from torture.
 He was not new to it.
 He knew how to scream, how to give the torturer what he wanted.
 He knew how to not expend his strength in resisting or tensing too much.

 He also knew that none of that was likely to do any good.
 It had only been a short time.
-How would he be after days of this?
+How would he be after days of being hurt?
 Blood dripped down his chest, staining his undershorts.
 A dozen small pains itched at his skin, slices that had been smothered in lemon juice.

 Denth stood with his back facing Vasher, bloodied knives on the ground around him.